Scottish Premiership 2022/23: Kris Boyd and Andy Walker's league predictions for the new top-flight season

 Andy Walker: 10th

-Despite finishing in the top six, their form since the start of the year was not great and that worrying trend of results has continued with defeat in the Europa Conference League against Sligo Rovers.
+Whoever takes over at Fir Park will surely take the role on the proviso they will be given the licence to add more quality to the squad.
+Motherwell finished in the top-six under Graham Alexander but their form since the start of the year was not great and that worrying trend of results continued with defeat in the Europa Conference League against Sligo Rovers.
 However, we are talking about this with a month still to go in the transfer window so things could happen that really change the outlook.
 As things stand, I would put Motherwell in 10th - just away from the bottom two.

 Kris Boyd: 8th

-If Motherwell do not start the league campaign well, the pressure from the fans may build on Graham Alexander.
-When you consider they barely won a game in the second half of last season and suffered that defeat Europa Conference League loss against Sligo Rovers, only victories will stop people asking questions.
+The pressure is already on after the sacking of Graham Alexander and the players know improvement is required if they're to avoid going on a similar run of results to those they suffered during the second half of last season.
+When you consider they won just three league games after the winter break, then suffered that defeat Europa Conference League loss against Sligo Rovers, only victories will stop people asking questions.
 Their fifth-place finish last season was down to that great start, so they have shown they can string a run of results together, but it is about doing that consistently over the course of the campaign now.
-From what I have seen I don't think they wiill finish in the top six.

 Andy Walker: 2nd